Castelo-Branco-lab/scCut-Tag_2020/README.md

 cd into folder where you want to do the analyis

-Clone git repo
+### Clone the git repo

 `git clone https://github.com/mardzix/scCut-Tag_2020/master`

 Create conda environment with all necessary tools installed by:

 `conda env create -f scCut-Tag_2020/envs/CT_snakemake.yaml `
+`conda env create -f scCut-Tag_2020/envs/meme.yaml `

+Install extra R libraries that are not present in conda or have trouble working:
+TODO

 ### Modify config files

 Modify config files in scCut-Tag_2020/config/step2/ to specify path to cellranger output files for individual samples

-Run Snakemake
+### Run Snakemake
+`snakemake --cores 56 -p`
 ``